nic-dgl103/Exercise-2---HTML-Page/README.md

 6. Article
 7. Aside
 8. Footer
-### Step 3: Add the content
+### Step 4: Add the content
 1. Copy and paste the content from your chosen website into your webpage.
 2. Save the images in an images folder.
-Don't bother with background images and decoratove images, only save editorial images.
+Don't bother with background images and decorative images, only save editorial images.
 In the example, I didn't save the image behind the h1, nor the icons in the footer.
 3. Use the elements we have learnt about so far to organize the content:
     - Headings (H1 to H6)
     - Paragraph
     - Strong
     - Bold
     - Italic
     - Emphasis
     - Special Characters
     - Hyperlinks (including email links and same-page links)
     - Unordered lists
     - Ordered lists
     - Description lists
     - Image
     - Div and span (you shouldn't need these elements as they carry no semantic meaning and are only used to define areas to which you want to apply styling)

-Many more HTML elements exist.
-Use all the online resources available to you to research elements that make sense to use in your webpage.
-Add 3 or 4 of them.
+Many more HTML elements exist than what we have learnt so far.
+Research elements that make sense to use in your webpage.
+Make sure you use 3 or 4 new elements.

-### Step 4: Add comments
+### Step 5: Add comments
-Add a few comments to explain your code, to point out any elements you have used that we haven't learned about in class, to ask questions or highlight anything of interest.
+Add a few comments to explain your code, to point out any elements you have used that we haven't learnt about in class, to ask questions, or to highlight anything of interest.
 For ex: `<!-- I used the mark text element to highlight the word milk -->`

-## Step 5: Check for errors
+## Step 6: Check for errors
 Use the VSCode HTMLHint extension and validate your code (https://validator.w3.org/#validate_by_upload) to make sure that it is correct.

-## Step 4: Submit your work
+## Step 7: Submit your work
 1. Commit your changes.
 2. Push your changes to GitHub.
 Check out your remote repository in GitHub to make sure that the remote files look the same as your the files in your local repository.
 3. Submit your assignment in Brightspace: You can access the assignment submission tool by clicking on Assignments in the main menu.
 Click on the "Unit 1 Exercises" assignment and follow the provided instructions.